shadowezz/Productiv/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The *Sequence Diagram*s below show how the components interact with each other for the scenario where the user issues the command `delete 1`, applicable in the deliverable, meeting, or person mode.
+The sequence diagram below shows how the components interact with each other for the scenario where the user issues the command `delete 1` in the deliverable, meeting, or person mode.

 ![`Architecture Sequence Diagram with Dashboard](images/ArchitectureSequenceDiagramWithDb.png)